News

 “When someone ends their life, on average 135 people are impacted including immediate family, friends, and those in the person’s wider circle.
 And anyone touched by that death might feel regret, guilt, or responsible in some way.
 This includes professionals who were supporting that person.

 “However, we can turn this sense of responsibility about suicide around.
-The Trust offers support for people through online community Togetherall or our 24/7 Crisis Line.
+The Trust offers support for people through our 24/7 Crisis Line.
 We also offer excellent support for families impacted by suicide.

 “But we can all make it our responsibility to ‘connect’ with others.
 We can all check-in with friends or have a conversation with someone at the supermarket or bus stop.
 We can encourage someone to join a group or reach out over social media.
 We can’t always know our impact on others, but these small interactions could be the connection that stops someone from ending their life.”